 But most people are unaware of the numerous options we now have available.
 Often our cure involves a combination of therapies.

 The ex-governor of Texas, Ann Richards, made an insightful comment some years ago on the Larry King show.
 She very publicly admitted that she was an alcoholic.
 When asked about her own therapy she made it clear, “There are many paths to recovery.”
 That’s important because one size certainly doesn’t fit all.

 So in this catalog we do much of the research for you.
 You can explore many of the best programs now being used, and you can read and hear first-hand from some of the foremost counselors in the world.
 There are certainly various approaches and you may need to get involved to see which one works best for you.
-None of these programs are “bad” and inaction is not the answer.
-We’ll do our best to give you the right questions to ask depending on your need.

 Here you will find hundreds of therapies and resources literally at your fingertips…literature, clinics, counselors, medications, and most everything you need to create a program that is perfect for you.
 We can’t guarantee anything but AA has a good saying about the matter: It works if you work it.

 So let’s get busy and put together a plan that fits your precise needs.
-The format for your Personal Recovery Plan is in this directory.
+The format for your Personal Recovery Plan is in this catalog.
 Just type in (or print out and fill in for privacy) as you research what appears to be your best approach for now.
-Discuss it with others you trust, your close family, friends, or your counselor if you have one…and if you don’t you might just find a therapist to your liking listed in this catalog.
+Discuss it with others you trust, your close family, friends, or your counselor if you have one…and if you don’t you might just find a therapist to your liking listed in this directory.

 You are now beginning to build a lasting plan for a happy, healthy new life!
 It’s easy to get going, just ask yourself a few honest questions and look within the catalog for many of your answers.
 This is your book and you are creating your very personal plan for a wonderful new life!